James B. Stewart (economist): Education and early life

 Stewart grew up in the Mt.
 Pleasant neighborhood of Cleveland, Ohio.
-He studied math at Rose Hulman Institute of Technology, where he was one of only 5 Black students in a student body of 1,000, and later earned a PhD in Economics from the University of Notre Dame.
+He studied math at Rose Hulman Institute of Technology, where he was one of only 5 Black students in a student body of 1,000, and later earned a Ph.D. in economics from the University of Notre Dame.

 Career

-Stewart taught at Penn State from 1980–2009, while writing or co-authoring 11 books and 65 articles in Economics and Black Studies.
+Stewart taught at Penn State from 1980 to 2009, while writing or co-authoring 11 books and 65 articles in Economics and Black Studies.
 He is a past president of the National Economic Association, the National Council for Black Studies, and the Association for the Study of African American Life and History.
 He is a former editor of The Review of Black Political Economy.